shwina/still-magic/_en/project.md

     This makes management simpler (just ignore everything in `./bin/`), but means there are two places where runnable programs might live.

-I usually go with the third option, but they're all good as long as you are consistent between projects and [document your rule](#s:project-boilerplate).
+We usually go with the third option, but they're all good as long as you are consistent between projects and [document your rule](#s:project-boilerplate).